shitposting/archive-chrome-extension/README.md

   - ceddit.com
   - archive.is*

+- On links to a subreddit or reddit user page uses:
+  - archive.org
+  - megalodon.jp
+  - archive.is*

- *modified to get around the reddit SEO page
+ *using http to avoid the reddit "more from..."
+SEO page

 ## Installation

-1. Download and unzip the [extension folder](extension).
+1. Download and unzip the [extension folder](https://github.com/shitposting/archive-chrome-extension/archive/master.zip).

 2. Visit `chrome://extensions` in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox and select **Extensions** under the **Tools** menu to get to the same place).